Clinical Services Lab Overview

 However, at this time, there are few CAP/CLIA laboratories able to offer whole genome sequencing through a clinical pipeline.
 The HudsonAlpha Clinical Services Lab provides high quality, state of the art whole genome sequencing with a turnaround time of 90 days for fully-interpreted results.
 Clinical grade technical genomes are also available.
 Our laboratory provides clinical testing for multiple genomic medicine programs across the nation and the world.

 The HudsonAlpha Clinical Services Lab performs sequencing at 40x coverage.
 Our team, comprised of dozens of analysts, clinicians and informaticians, are internationally-renowned experts in their respective fields.

 Our analysis and interpretation pipeline was developed in house and has become a model of the industry; our development team is continually building, refining, and enhancing the existing pipeline to incorporate new genomic information and to provide the most nimble tools for genomic analysis.

 Fully Automated, High Speed Sequencing Platform Developed

 Whole genome sequencing provider for the NIH Undiagnosed Disease Network

-The HudsonAlpha Clinical Services Lab, in collaboration with Illumina, serves as the whole genome sequencing core for the Undiagnosed Disease Network (UDN), a National Institutes of Health-funded study to diagnosed rare and new diseases through the use of genomics and other advanced technologies, from 2015-2018.
+The HudsonAlpha Clinical Services Lab, in collaboration with Illumina, served as a whole genome sequencing core for the Undiagnosed Disease Network (UDN), a National Institutes of Health-funded study to diagnosed rare and new diseases through the use of genomics and other advanced technologies, from 2015-2018.
 During this time, the CSL sequenced and performed analysis on hundreds of samples from patient participants, and ultimately diagnosed many of those individuals.

-Its purpose is to bring together clinical and research experts from across the U.S. to solve the most challenging medical mysteries for patients and their families, and to contribute to our understanding of how the human body works.
+The purpose of the UDN is to bring together clinical and research experts from across the U.S. to solve the most challenging medical mysteries for patients and their families, and to contribute to our understanding of how the human body works.